Join listal

 Hugo Weaving: V

-Scarily enough it also has parallels with what is actually happening now, and how this country really is on the same spiraling road into a hell of its own making.
+Scarily enough it also has parallels with what is actually happening now, and how this country really is on the same spiralling road into a hell of its own making.
 Notice the Gordon Brown look alike, the dictator Police-State, the controlling system, propaganda laden News and Terrorists being blamed for the own Governments evil doings.
-IT's thought provoking aspects like these that make V a very interesting piece indeed.
+It's thought provoking aspects like these that make V a very interesting piece indeed.
 This paralleled state of existence not far from our blurry own.

 The plot of V for Vendetta is surprisingly complex and expertly stitched together, and I don't want to divulge any juicy details.